-Boston, MA 02130
+Jamaica Plain, MA 02130

-- Community-based Alternative to Detention: Provides placement for first-time, low-level offenders while awaiting their initial court appearance as an alternative to being held in a secure facility.
-Youth are closely supervised by licensed house parents and have daily contact with staff from the Metro Regional Reception Center.
+- Community-based Alternative to Detention: Provides short-term placement for first-time, low-level offenders while awaiting their initial court appearance as an alternative to being held in a secure facility.
+Youth are closely supervised by DEEC licensed house parents and have daily contact with staff from the Metro Regional Reception Center.

 - Kinship Care: Supports DYS-committed youth in licensing homes with extended family members or other positive adult connections in the community.